Brian Mullins: Post-playing career

 Mullins retired from inter-county football in 1985, and became the caretaker manager for Dublin in 1986, along with Sean Doherty (GAA player) and Robbie Kelleher.
 The stint only lasted a year and ended with a disappointing loss to rivals Meath.
 Meath had been in the GAA wilderness for 16 years so, a loss to Meath in the Leinster final came as a shock.

 Early in 1996, he was appointed senior manager of Derry county team and stayed for three seasons.
-He won a league title in 1996, was beaten by Cavan by a point in the 1997 Ulster final before going one better in 1998 to win the county's last Ulster title.
+He won a league title in 1996, was beaten by Cavan by a point in the 1997 Ulster final before going one better in 1998 to win the county's last Ulster title until 2022.

 In 2008, there was speculation that Mullins would succeed Paul Caffrey as Dublin manager.
 However, he turned down the job.
 He had withdrawn his name from consideration on the previous occasion when the post was vacant in 2004 after a breakdown in negotiations with the Dublin County Board.
 Mullins gave an exclusive interview to Gary Moran of RTÉ Sport for the Sunday Sport programme of Sunday 21 November 2004 in which he explained his decision, including the board's failure to match his ambition for Dublin football and the fact that he had no communication from the County Board for over three months after attending an interview for the post, a period during which the post was offered to at least two other high-profile figures, including Mick O'Dwyer.